What is WebMCP? The New Browser Standard for AI Agents Explained

 - Follow the spec: Keep an eye on the W3C working group for updates

 - Experiment with MCP: Build and use MCP servers in your editor to understand the protocol.
-The patterns translate directly to WebMCP
+The patterns translate directly to WebMCP.
+Check out our curated stacks to get running in seconds.

 - Join the discussion: The MCP community on GitHub and Discord is actively discussing WebMCP's design

-For now, MCP servers in your code editor are the practical path.
-They work today, they're well-supported, and they make a real difference in your development workflow.
-WebMCP is the next chapter of that same story.
+WebMCP is the next chapter of the same story.
+For now, MCP servers in your code editor are the practical path -- they work today, they are well-supported, and they make a real difference in your workflow.